+Post-Doctoral Supervised Experience or "post-doc" refers to the period of time between doctoral degree completion and achieving licensure.
 There are two general pathways through the post-doctoral period.
 One way is to accrue more supervised experience from a licensed psychologist in a clinic, hospital, private practice or some other health-related setting.
 This is the path chosen by many people who want to work as clinicians or in private practice.
+The other path is to secure a formal post-doctoral fellowship, which, like the internship, is a formally organized training experience with a definite start and end-point.
+Graduates interested in either research or academic careers may choose this option.